robertbrestle/aempowersync/README.md

 Per Microsoft, I encourage you to read the contents of the script before unblocking the file or changing your execution policy.
 [You can read more here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7#example-7--unblock-a-script-to-run-it-without-changing-the-execution-policy)

+Alternatively, you can try running VSCode as an Administrator to resolve script permission issues.

 # Extension Settings
 - aempowersync.powershell